 Click Play to See This Classic Brandy Cocktail Come Together

 "This shaken cocktail highlights all of its components beautifully.
 Sweet, candied orange flows into a river of aged grapes with swirls of baking spice and licorice.
 One of my favorite cocktails is a Sazerac (a stirred version of the brandy cocktail), and now I have another brandy cocktail to add to my favorites." —Sean Johnson

 In a cocktail shaker filled with ice, pour the brandy, curaçao, and bitters.

 Garnish with a lemon peel.
+Serve and enjoy.

 - Ensure you pick up "orange" curaçao (which is actually clear) instead of the very popular blue option or the rare green.
-Either of those will create a cocktail of a completely different color.

-- In the early days of cocktails, you would order a basic "'cocktail" by calling the base spirit and it would be made similar to this.
+- In the early days of cocktails, you would order a basic "'cocktail" by calling the base spirit, and it would be made similar to this.
 For instance, drinkers would have ordered a gin cocktail or a whiskey cocktail, or almost any liquor of choice.

-How Strong Is This Drink?
+How Strong Is a Brandy Cocktail?